-Scholars train at one of four participating institutions: the University of California, Los Angeles; the University of Michigan; the University of Pennsylvania; and Yale University.
-Each institution introduces scholars to the methods used in health care and public health research, and in community-based participatory research and health policy, and each offers formal coursework, individual mentorship and leadership training and guidance in project development.
+Scholars train at one of the following participating institutions: the University of California, Los Angeles; the University of Michigan; the University of Pennsylvania; and Yale University.
+The U.S. Department of Veterans Affairs (VA) scholars also train at their affiliated VA medical centers.
+Although their programs vary in design and emphasis, each institution has developed a core structure that introduces scholars to the methods used in health care research, and each offers formal coursework, individual mentorship, and guidance in project development.

-The first-year scholar stipend is no less than $62,000 per year, with an increase the second year.
+Up to 20 Robert Wood Johnson Foundation Clinical Scholars will be selected.
+The Robert Wood Johnson Foundation will fund up to 10 positions.
+The VA will fund 10 additional positions each year through VA Medical Centers affiliated with the participating universities.
+The first-year scholar RWJF stipend is $69,500, with an increase the second year.
 Stipends are comparable to stipends for similar research training positions at each institution.
-In some cases VA stipends may be higher.
+In some cases, VA stipends may be higher.
 Financial support for research projects and professional travel is provided.
 Up to 80 percent of a scholar’s time is protected for scholarly work, while 20 percent must be spent on clinical activities.

-- Be highly regarded by those responsible for their clinical training.
+- be highly regarded by those responsible for their clinical training;

 As a Robert Wood Johnson Foundation Clinical Scholar, I’ve been able to work with world-class mentors in both health research and health policy.
 It’s an incredible environment, where you have the opportunity to work with mentors and colleagues to develop and utilize the skills it takes to improve health and health care for those who need it most.